-Have you ever practiced paddle tennis?
+Have you ever paddled?

 By the end of the 1990s, the circuit in Argentina lost popularity and the main tournaments were played in Spain, which generated a great migration of Argentine players to Europe.

-What do I need to play paddle tennis?
+What do I need to play paddle?

 There are 3 types of blades:

-Paddle shoes to start to play
+Padel shoes to start playing

 The paddle ball

-Ready to get started?
+Ready to start?

-Let’s learn the rules of paddle tennis!
+Let’s learn the rules of padel!